Head of Subject: Mr B. Kingswood

 Religious Education at Key Stage 3 seeks to develop a greater understanding of religious beliefs and ideas, deepening students’ knowledge and understanding of major religious faiths as well as relating these to major contemporary ethical issues.
 Key Stage 3 provides a foundation for the demands of GCSE study, developing skills and knowledge that will enhance students’ understanding in both RE and other areas of the school curriculum.

-GCSE Philosophy and Ethics seeks to develop students’ interest in, and enthusiasm for, a study of philosophy and its relation to the wider world; to develop their knowledge, skills and understanding by exploring the significance of philosophical ideas and the impact of religious beliefs and teachings; to express their personal responses and informed insights on fundamental questions about identity, belonging, meaning, purpose, truth, values and commitments.
+Religious Education seeks to develop students’ interest in, and enthusiasm for, a study of Christianity and Islam and its relation to the wider world; to develop their knowledge, skills and understanding by exploring the impact of religious beliefs and teachings; to express their personal responses and informed insights on fundamental questions about identity, belonging, meaning, purpose, truth, values and commitments.
+The course studies the beliefs and practices of the two chosen religions.

 Key Stage 4: